 If special handling instructions on the coversheet states that residency was confirmed via DMV/Postal, you may serve to any resident - even if they say the subject does not live there - or post after diligence is complete.

 You can post documents on your third trip to the address provided you enter an attempt in ABC Mobile before the service.
 Here's what that looks like:

 You have made two prior attempts at a residence and received explicit confirmation that the servee currently resides at the address.
-On the third trip there, go into ABC Mobile and log an attempt that explains how you attempted to serve the defendant, but received no answer.
+On the third trip there, go into ABC Mobile and log "Attempted", explaining how you attempted to serve the subject, but received no answer.
 This would be the third activity on that order, visible in the history tab.
-Afterward, you are free to post and enter those service details.
+Afterward, you are free to post and enter those service details via the "Served" selection.

 - There may be no service attempts on a Sunday.

 - Service at a business must be completed in person and cannot be posted.